encode/django-rest-framework/docs/api-guide/throttling.md

 The throttle classes provided by REST framework use Django's cache backend.
 You should make sure that you've set appropriate [cache settings][cache-setting].
 The default value of `LocMemCache` backend should be okay for simple setups.
 See Django's [cache documentation][cache-docs] for more details.

+If you need to use a cache other than `'default'`, you can do so by creating a custom throttle class and setting the `cache` attribute.
+For example:

+    class CustomAnonRateThrottle(AnonRateThrottle):
+        cache = get_cache('alternate')

+You'll need to rememeber to also set your custom throttle class in the `'DEFAULT_THROTTLE_CLASSES'` settings key, or using the `throttle_classes` view attribute.

 ---

 # API Reference